Sunscreen Myth #2: The SPF in my makeup is enough.

 Sunscreen Myth #3: All sunscreens are the same.

 Not so.
 Sunscreens can differ in the way they protect your skin.
-Some are physical sunblocks, which use zinc oxide or titanium dioxide to block UVA and UVB rays.
+Some use zinc oxide or titanium dioxide to filter out UVA and UVB rays.
 Others use chemicals such as avobenzone to do the job.

 Newer active ingredients include Helioplex and Meroxyl SX.